Valga municipality wind farm specific plan

 Valga municipality wind farm special planning and strategic environmental assessment (SEA) the parties to the procedure:

 The planning procedure is public.
 Anyone has the right to participate in the planning procedure, to be involved in the procedure and to give their opinion on the draft plan.
-If you wish to be involved in the planning procedure or if you have an opinion, you can send your request to Valga Municipality by e-mail to valga@valga.ee or by post to Puiestee tn 8, Valga town, Valga municipality, 68203 Valgamaa.
+If you wish to be involved in the planning procedure or have an opinion, you can send an e-mail to Valga municipality at the following address or to the postal address Puiestee tn 8, Valga town, Valga municipality, 68203 Valgamaa.

 The procedure of the Valga municipality wind farm specific planning and the preparation of the Strategic Environmental Assessment has been financed by the European Union Next Generation EU funds, measure "Empowering local governments in green investments", project "Empowering the Valga municipality wind farm specific planning procedure".